mehmaniayaz/Object-Counter/README.md

 <img src="./disp-images/sample_image.png " width="50%"/> <img src="./disp-images/feature_visualization1.png " width="50%"/> <img src="./disp-images/feature_visualization2.png " width="50%"/> <img src="./disp-images/feature_visualization3.png " width="50%"/>

-Figure 7: Feature map visualization.
+Figure 7: Feature map visualization - the lower images pertain to deeper layers.
 Notice that we have reduced the resolution of images to reduce computational overload.
 Interestingly, the reduction of resolution did not incur considerbale bias to our model.

 ## Conclusions <a name="conclusions"></a>